 If you have already received consent or written approval from a consenting authority you should upload a copy of the relevant documentation to accompany your online application.
+You should make sure that you keep a copy available for inspection.

 You must ensure that you hold any required licence or consent before you start the management for which a licence or consent is required.